 Hire someone to do the work for you

-DeleteMe services start at $69 per year for one person for 7 sites or $129 per year for 19 sites.
-That's not a cheap thrill, but if you weigh the time it would take to individually remove yourself from each of these sites, you may find it worthwhile.
+DeleteMe services start at $129 per year for 19 sites, 2 people for $229 per year or 2 people for 2 years for $349.
+That's not cheap, but if you weigh the time it would take to individually remove yourself from each of these sites, you may find it worthwhile.

 Can anyone find me online now?